 Genetic variation and plasticity in a developmental gene regulatory network

-Regulatory genes and signaling molecules operate in gene Sea urchin gene regulatory networknetworks to control development and responses to the environment.
+Regulatory genes and signaling molecules operate in gene networks to control development and responses to the environment.
 However, we know little about how genetic variation operates through gene networks to produce phenotypic variation in natural populations.
 A major focus of my dissertation research with Greg Wray at Duke University was to test how a developmental gene network that drives early morphogenesis in sea urchins shapes phenotypic variation in different environments.
 Using a quantitative genetics approach, I measured gene expression variation in this network to address the question: Do gene networks influence the expression of genetic variation under realistic environmental stresses?
 I documented substantial genetic variation and plasticity in the expression of critically important developmental genes in the network, and significant genetic correlations between the expression profiles of directly interacting genes (Runcie et al Mol Ecol.
 2012, Garfield, Runcie et al PloS Biology 2013).
 Surprisingly, gene expression responses to high temperatures did not follow the network topology.
 This demonstrates that the gene network function was effectively buffered across a moderate temperature range.
-Mechanisms that buffer gene network outputs are therefore critical for understanding gene-trait relationships in different environments.
+Mechanisms that buffer gene network outputs are, therefore, critical for understanding gene-trait relationships in different environments.